EU Withdrawal Returns

 2. Sends the legally required pre-fulfillment confirmation email.

-3. Automatically cancels the full order in Shopify — restocking the items, refunding to the original payment method, recording the cancellation as customer-initiated with a ReturnZap EU-withdrawal note, and suppressing Shopify's own cancellation email so only the ReturnZap confirmation is sent.
+3. In automatic handling, cancels the full order in Shopify: restocking the items, refunding to the original payment method, recording the cancellation as customer-initiated with a ReturnZap EU-withdrawal note, and suppressing Shopify's own cancellation email so only the ReturnZap confirmation is sent.

 Post-fulfillment withdrawal (order has shipped)